-Situation How to score R-Controlled Vowels followed by an 'r' are counted as one phoneme.
-However, if a Vowels student separates the vowel sound from the /r/ sound, they are not vowers penalized, as long as this does not substantially distort the sound made by the r-controlled vowel.
+Situation How to so core R-Controlled Vowels followed by an 'r' are counted as one phoneme.
+However, if a Vowels student separates the vowel sound from the $/r/$ sound, they are not penalized, as long as this does not substantially distort the sound made by the r-controlled vowel.
 For example, the word 'nar' has two sounds: /n/ and /ar/.
 If a student said "nahr" they would still score 2 for CLS and 0 for WRC.
-Word Student Says Scoring Pr rocedure CLS WRC nar "nar" /n//ar/ 2/2 0/1 nar "nahr" /n//ar/ 2/2 0/1 nair "nair" /n//air/ 2/2 0/1 nair "nair" /n//air/ 2/2 0/1 nair "nair" /n//air/ 2/2 0/1 CLS WRC nair "nair" / n // air/ 2 /2 0 /1 nar "nar" /n/ /ar/ 2 /2 0 /1 nar "nahr" /n / /ar/ 2 /2 0 /1 nair "nayer" / n //air/ 2 /2 0 /1 nair "nair" /n / /air/ 2 /2 0 /1 nair "nayer" /n / /air/ 2 /2 0 /1 next word, row, or page with the student.
+Word Student Says Scoring Procedure Score CLS WRC nar "nar" /n/ /ar/ 2 /2 0 /1